 The City's public housing facility and HCV Program (Section 8) Certificates are our primary means of achieving affordable housing.
-Schoenherr Towers (senior and disabled housing), the City's only public housing facility with 153 units was occupied 100% during 2020/2021.
+Schoenherr Towers (senior and disabled housing), the City's only public housing facility with 153 units was occupied 100% during 2021/2022.
+Additionally, Community Development Block Grant Funds provided the City the ability to make critical repairs for 37 elderly and disabled residents, including correcting plumbing issues, unsafe electrical issues, and repairing furnaces and hot water tanks.
+The City of Sterling Heights was able to complete two rehabilitation projects for low to moderate income households, these renovations work towards decent and affordable housing goals for the area.